-- Is this a NYS skill for a student who just completed Kindergarten? - Does the student just need a reminder and more practice? - Did the student need a full lesson to re-introduce the skill? - Does the student need to have both the English and Spanish packets to work with?
+- Is this a NYS skill for a student who just completed First or Second Grade? - Does the student just need a reminder and more practice? - Did the student need a full lesson to re-introduce the skill? - Does the student need to have both the English and Spanish packets to work with?